 Beerburrum is a historic township that offers visitors a chance to learn more about local history and heritage.

-Located just 40kms south of Caloundra, Beerburrum is a popular town which is visited due to being the home of the Beerburrum State Forest and the views it provides of the Glasshouse Mountains.
+Located just 40kms south of Caloundra, Beerburrum is a popular town visited due to being the home of the Beerburrum State Forest and the views it provides of the Glass House Mountains.

 Beerburrum State Forest, Accommodation, Sunshine Coast

 Beerburrum is also a close destination from the Glass House Mountains National Park.
-The national park boasts many extinct volcanoes, with these formations, said to be about 25 to 27 million years old.
+The national park boasts many extinct volcanoes, with these formations said to be about 25 to 27 million years old.
 The highest peak of the ranges is Mount Beerwah, which sits at 555m (1,821ft) above sea level.
 The second highest peak is Mount Coonowrin, followed by Mount Tibrogargan.
-With such peaks, the Glasshouse Mountains National Park offers a number of breathtaking lookouts and walking trails.
+With such peaks, the Glass House Mountains National Park offers many breathtaking lookouts and walking trails.

-The most notable historic landmark within Beerburrum is its World War I signage which commemorates the settlement that was established here to provide opportunities for Australian soldiers returning from World War I.
+The most notable historic landmark within Beerburrum is its World War I signage which commemorates the settlement established here to provide opportunities for Australian soldiers returning from World War I.

 If you are looking for accommodation options in and around Beerburrum, click the link below to find the best deals.